-The colour of danger, scarlet passions, power and prestige — red has commanded the attention of artists for centuries.
-From the Paleolithic period to the contemporary, this archetypal colour has been utilised by artists to access the extremes of human experience.
+The color of danger, scarlet passions, power and prestige — red has commanded the attention of artists for centuries.
+From the Paleolithic period to the contemporary, this archetypal color has been utilized by artists to access the extremes of human experience.
 Red is blood, lust and rage, beginnings and violent ends.
-The colour of love and the colour of shame, it is the first true colour humans perceive after black and white.
-The second in a series on colour in art, ArtWeb explores the rich history of red, from Romans to Rothko.
+The color of love and the color of shame, it is the first true color humans perceive after black and white.
+Continuing our series on color in art, ArtWeb explores the rich history of red, from Romans to Rothko.

-A naturally occurring clay pigment, red ochre takes its reddish colour from the mineral hematite.
-The Neanderthals began using the colour as far back as 250,000 years ago to decorate their bodies.
-In the Neolithic era, the pigment was used symbolically in ritual burial contexts, representing a return to earth, or possibly rebirth.
-In art, the earliest uses of red ochre pigment can be traced back to the Upper Paleolithic Period, as seen in the red bison cave paintings of Altamira, Spain, dated between 16,500 and 15,000 BC.
+A naturally occurring clay pigment, red ochre takes its reddish color from the mineral hematite.
+The Neanderthals began using the color as far back as 250,000 years ago to decorate their bodies.
+In the Neolithic era, the pigment was used symbolically in ritual burial contexts, representing a return to earth or possibly rebirth.
+In art, the earliest uses of red ochre pigment can be traced back to the Upper Paleolithic Period, as seen in the red bison cave paintings of Altamira, Spain, dated between 16,500 and 15,000 BCE.

-Defining 15 different shades of the colour, red was very much en vogue amongst the ancient Romans.
-Used in frescoes that adorned the walls of their villas, the brilliant red of vermillion was a particular favourite.
-Yet, obtaining the colour was a death sentence for those extracting it from the mines of Almaden, Spain.
+Defining 15 different shades of the color, red was very much en vogue among the ancient Romans.
+Used in frescoes that adorned the walls of their villas, the brilliant red of vermillion was a particular favorite.
+Yet, obtaining the color was a death sentence for those extracting it from the mines of Almaden, Spain.
 Natural vermillion, derived from the mineral cinnabar, is an incredibly toxic mercuric sulfide.
 Because of the purity of the substance, and the danger in acquiring it, the pigment became immensely expensive, ten times the price of red ochre.
 It was used to smear the faces of victorious gladiators, and can still be seen today in the remaining murals that grace what were once upper-class homes of Pompeii.